 However, as the hybrid work week becomes the norm instead of the exception, we must recognise the challenges of remote working that any project can face, ranging from mismatched schedules to fragmented team communication.

-As such, it is essential to make the necessary investments to facilitate a better remote working environment for both employee satisfaction and retention.
+As such, it is essential to make the necessary investments in a Monday.com alternative to facilitate a better remote working environment for both employee satisfaction and retention.